MikailSavas1/mini-game/README.md

 # mini-game
-A boring mini-game, that is coded well-structured and based on JavaScript.
+A boring mini-game; based on JavaScript.

-It can (also) be used as a solid structure for developing further, own mini-games.

 The game reminds of playing ping-pong on your own.